Corvidae: Morphology

 Corvids are large to very large passerines with a robust build and strong legs; all species, except the pinyon jay, have nostrils covered by bristle-like feathers.
 Many corvids of temperate zones have mainly black or blue coloured plumage; however, some are pied black and white, some have a blue-purple iridescence, and many tropical species are brightly coloured.
-The sexes are very similar in color and size.
+The sexes are very similar in colour and size.
 Corvids have strong, stout bills and large wingspans.
 The family includes the largest members of the passerine order.
 The smallest corvid is the dwarf jay (Cyanolyca nanus), at 41 g and 21.5 cm.
 The largest corvids are the common raven (Corvus corax) and the thick-billed raven (Corvus crassirostris), both of which regularly exceed 1400 g and 65 cm.

-Species can be identified based on size, shape, and geography; however, some, especially the Australian crows, are best identified by their raucous calls.
+Species can be identified based on size, shape, and geography.

 Ecology

 Corvids occur in most climatic zones.
 Most are sedentary, and do not migrate significantly.
 However, during a shortage of food, irruptive migration can occur.
 When species are migratory, they will form large flocks in the fall (around August in the Northern Hemisphere) and travel south.

 One reason for the success of crows, compared to ravens, is their ability to overlap breeding territory.
 During breeding season, crows were shown to overlap breeding territory six times as much as ravens.
 This invasion of breeding ranges allowed a related increase in local population density.

 Since crows and magpies have benefited and even increased in numbers due to human development, it was suggested that this might cause increased rates of nest predation of smaller bird species, leading to declines.
 Several studies have shown this concern to be unfounded.
 One study examined American crows, which had increased in numbers, were a suspect in nest predation of threatened marbled murrelets.
 However, Steller's jays, which are successful independently of human development, are more efficient in plundering small birds' nests than American crows and common ravens.
 Therefore, the human relationship with crows and ravens did not significantly increase nest predation when compared to other factors, such as habitat destruction.
 Similarly, a study examining the decline of British songbirds found no link between Eurasian magpie numbers and population changes of 23 songbird species.